Codecademy/docs/README.md

 ## How do I contribute?

 Before contributing, please read through the [Contribution Guide](https://github.com/Codecademy/docs/tree/main/CONTRIBUTING.md).
-There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.
+There you'll find a write-up of our content standards and style guide, as well as templates for creating your entries.

 ## Additional Notes